iFork/fullstack-hy2020.github.io/src/content/5/en/part5a.md

 ![](../../images/5/3e.png)

 You can also inspect the local storage using the developer tools.
-On Chrome, go to the <i>Application</i> tab and select <i>Local Storage</i> (more details [here](https://developers.google.com/web/tools/chrome-devtools/storage/localstorage)).
-On Firefox go to the <i>Storage</i> tab and select <i>Local Storage</i> (details [here](https://developer.mozilla.org/en-US/docs/Tools/Storage_Inspector)).
+On Chrome, go to the *Application* tab and select *Local Storage* (more details [here](https://developers.google.com/web/tools/chrome-devtools/storage/localstorage)).
+On Firefox go to the *Storage* tab and select *Local Storage* (details [here](https://developer.mozilla.org/en-US/docs/Tools/Storage_Inspector)).

 We still have to modify our application so that when we enter the page, the application checks if user details of a logged-in user can already be found on the local storage.
-If they can, the details are saved to the state of the application and to <i>noteService</i>.
+If they can, the details are saved to the state of the application and to *noteService*.

 The right way to do this is with an [effect hook](https://reactjs.org/docs/hooks-effect.html): a mechanism we first encountered in [part 2](/en/part2/getting_data_from_server#effect-hooks), and used to fetch notes from the server.